-We are grateful for the opportunity to have a major impact in the lives of youth - giving them hope for their future.
+We are grateful for the opportunity to have had a major impact in the lives of youth-at-risk giving them hope and practical skills for their future.

-Throughout the life of the Getting Ready for Take Off project, we made every effort to be adaptive along the way and to learn from every challenge we encountered.
+Throughout the life of the Getting Ready for Take Off project, we made every effort to be adaptive along the way and learn from every challenge we encountered.

-At every key stage of the project, we have learnt valuable lessons which informed our practice and can be adapted and applied to future projects.
+At every key stage of the project, we learnt valuable lessons which informed our practice and can be adapted and applied to all future projects aimed at keeping at-risk-youth engaged in the workforce, vocational skill development and giving them opportunities to participate in sport and recreational activities.